Jcait/Project-Binary-Search-Trees/README.md

 }
 ```

-This splits the array up and adds the middle of it to the root of the current node,we can set the left and right nodes to the function with adjusting the start and end parameters for the right and left nodes repseticvely
+This splits the array up and adds the middle of it to the root of the current node.
+We can set the left and right nodes to the function by adjusting the start and end parameters for the right and left nodes accordingly.

 ```js
   buildTree(arr) {